-Remember that your dissertation abstract isn’t any introduction, which sets the stage for your following academic paper.
-Your dissertation abstract summarizes the whole.
-That’s why copying any introductory paragraph for it isn’t a good writing practice, write it when you finish other sections.
-Use common elements.
-Avoid using extracts from your dissertation as a fast way to draft your abstract because it should be your separate piece of writing.
+Remember that your dissertation abstract isn’t an introduction to begin your following academic paper.
+The abstract summarizes the whole dissertation text.
+That’s why copying any introductory paragraph isn't good writing practice.
+We suggest creating an abstract only when you finish other sections.
+Avoid using extracts from your dissertation as a fast way to make your abstract because it should be a separate piece of writing.

 How to start

-Write your dissertation first.
-Although your abstract always goes in the beginning, its function is to summarize your full paper or offer a brief overview of everything you want to write.
-It doesn’t introduce any topic.
-Your thesis and dissertation abstract are completely different things because your thesis introduces major ideas or arguments, while it reviews your entire paper with its results and methods.
-How to start writing it?
+Write your dissertation at the start.
+Although your abstract always goes in the beginning, its function is to summarize your full paper or offer a brief overview of everything you put in the study.
+It doesn’t introduce any topic as a thesis does.
+Your thesis and dissertation abstract are completely different things because your thesis introduces major ideas or arguments, while abstract reviews your entire paper with its results and methods.

 - Determine its correct type.

 Understand all writing requirements

 This project has specific rules or guidelines, refer to their special rubric to identify important aspects to keep in mind and understand writing requirements.

 This paper is written to help others find your research or easily decide of it’s relevant to their interests.
 It helps all readers get at your major argument fast, keep their needs in mind when writing this paper.
 Will other academics read it?
 Consider your future audience before creating an abstract.